Lloyds Bank Equity Release Free Valuation – 4.15% APR

 How do you pay interest on an equity release agreement when you release money with such a big financial commitment?

 Equity release agreements usually involve paying interest in one of two ways.
-First, you may choose to pay the interest on your loan as you go by making regular payments throughout your plan.
-Alternatively, you may decide to let your interest ‘roll-up’ and be paid at the end of the plan.
-This roll-up lifetime mortgage involves no monthly payments but will increase the total amount repaid.
-It would help if you considered both options before deciding which one is best for you, as this will depend on your circumstances.
+First, you may pay the interest on your loan by making regular payments throughout your plan.
+Alternatively, you may let your interest ‘roll-up’ and be paid at the end of the plan.
+This roll-up lifetime mortgage involves no monthly payments but will increase the repaid amount.
+It would help to consider both options before deciding which one is best for you, as this depends on your circumstances.

 If I make regular payments after I raise money, is there still an early repayment charge?

 Generally speaking, most equity release agreements will include some early repayment charge if you pay off the loan before it is due.
-This is to cover any potential losses suffered by the lender if they are not able to recover their costs during the life of the plan thoroughly.
-The amount of the charge will vary depending on how much and when you repay but can sometimes be more than 10% so it is essential that you seek independent advice regarding your specific circumstances before deciding on an equity release plan.
+This is to cover any potential losses suffered by the lender if they cannot recover their costs thoroughly during the life of the plan.
+The amount of the charge will vary depending on how much and when you repay but can sometimes be more than 10% so you must seek independent advice regarding your specific circumstances before deciding on an equity release plan.

 Does a home reversion scheme wreck my means tested benefits?